4d/docs/docs/Desktop/building.md

 You can check this option:

 - along with the [**Build server application**](#build-server-application) option to build matching server and client parts for the current platform and (optionally) include the automatic update archive files,
-- without selecting the **Build server application** option, usually to build the update archive file to be selected from the "concurrent" platform.
+- without selecting the [**Build server application**](#build-server-application) option, usually to build the update archive file to be selected from the "concurrent" platform when building the server part.

 #### 4D Volume Desktop Location

 You must designate the location on your disk of the 4D Volume Desktop application to be used.

 > The 4D Volume Desktop version number must match the 4D Developer Edition version number.
-For example, if you use 4D Developer v19, you must select a 4D Volume Desktop v19.
+For example, if you use 4D v19, you must select a 4D Volume Desktop v19.

 The 4D Volume Desktop must correspond to the current platform (which will also be the platform of the client application).
 If you want to build a client application for the "concurrent" platform, you must carry out an additional build operation using a 4D application running on that platform.

 > On macOS, this additional build operation is only necessary for the initial version of the client application since subsequent Windows client updates can be handled from macOS using the automatic update mechanism (see below).

 If you want the client application to connect to the server using a specific address (other than the server name published on the sub-network), you must use the `IPAddress` XML key in the buildapp.4DSettings file.
-For more information about this file, refer to the description of the `BUILD APPLICATION` command.
+For more information about this file, refer to the description of the [`BUILD APPLICATION`](https://doc.4d.com/4dv19/help/command/en/page871.html) command.
 You can also implement specific mechanisms in the event of a connection failure.
 The different scenarios proposed are described in the [Management of connections by client applications](#management-of-client-connections) paragraph.

 #### Copy of client applications inside the server application